 Your yield will be higher when your plants get plenty of light.
 Depending on where you are growing, there are different options for light, but we say hands down the sun is undefeated when it comes to the best growing light.
 Plus, if you are looking for the best cheap grow lights, it does not get any better than the sun.

 It is a free full-spectrum light source that your plants are meant to grow beneath.
-If you are growing indoors, you can use a sunny window with 4 hours of direct sun as your cheap grow lights.
+If you have a weed growing setup indoors, you can use a sunny window with 4 hours of direct sun as your cheap grow lights.
 When your babies get sun all day long, the yield will be substantial.

 Marijuana Needs Good Soil

 Soil is where your plants live, so you must give them the best.
 Many cheap grow kits do not include high-quality soil.
 A Pot for Pot, on the other hand, does.
 We include all the essentials needed for healthy, thriving plants.
 We make the process simple with our 18-ingredient blend that we call Superb Soil.
 It has every nutrient needed to blossom from a seed to a mature plant.